Rocketknight1/IMRNN/README.md

 I wanted to play with character-generation RNNs.
 Also sometimes it's extremely hilarious.

 ##Why do lots of the movie ideas feel like porn?
 There's an awful lot of it in the IMDB database.
+I considered censoring it, but I felt that would defeat the point of the social experiment.

 ##What's your favourite movie title from it so far?
 "Demons & Boyfriends".
 I think I might legit be able to sell that idea to someone.